-- 1. Here you can create a new calendar if agents or customers belong to another time zone. - 2.
-Just push the delete-button to delete this specific calender all SLAs assigned to this calendar are automatically assigned to the default calendar. - 3.
-Pressing this button sets this calendar as the default calendar for the entire system. - 4.
-Via this button you get to the edit-mask (same mask as in 1.):
+New Calendar Here you can create a new calendar if agents or customers belong to another time zone.

+Delete Just push the delete-button to delete this specific calendar - all SLAs assigned to this calendar are automatically assigned to the default calendar.

+Set as Default Pressing this button sets this calendar as the default calendar for the entire system.

+Edit Via this button you get to the edit-mask (same mask as in "New Calendar"):

-\rightarrow determine a name, a time-zone, the business hours to be used for this calendar and special holidays.
+$\rightarrow$ determine a name, a time-zone, the business hours to be used for this calendar and special holidays.
 In addition, you can subscribe to the iCalendar, which will automatically load all holidays from Google (updated once a day) ... and you can add a note.